-- From 2007 data the 640,900 acres is valued at \$205 million. - Based upon an average \$7/acre tax value estimated property tax loss due to forest reserve state wide is \$4.49 million. - Estimated property tax loss for forest reserve ranges from \$341,000 for Clayton County to \$84.63 for Sioux County - Average property tax loss due to forest reserve is estimated to be \$41,900/county - According to a Journal of Forest Economics article Assessing the non-timber values of forests it was determined that the typical hardwood forest in Wisconsin provides \$49.42 to \$59.30/acre per year. - Based upon the 2005 Forest reserve acres of 619,965 the non timber values would be worth approximately \$36,577,935/year. - This equates to a benefit cost ratio of 8.1 to 1 - If Iowa had to lease forest reserve acres via a CRP rental payment of \$105/acre per year the cost would be \$65,096,325/yr.
+- Based upon an average \$12.19/acre tax value estimated property tax loss due to forest reserve state wide is \$8.5 million.
+This represents 4/10 of one percent of total county budgets in the state. - Average property tax loss due to forest reserve is estimated to be \$85,858/county - According to a Journal of Forest Economics article "Assessing the non-timber values of forests" it was determined that the typical hardwood forest in Wisconsin provides \$49.42 to \$59.30/acre per year of non-timber benefits. - Based upon the 2011 Forest Reserve acres of 692,934 the non timber values would be worth approximately \$37 million annually.
+Iowa landowners received direct payments of about \$25 million annually for a combined value of \$62 million annually. - This equates to a timber and non timber benefit cost ratio of 7.30 to 1